 The applicant will complete his or her application via an online process through the hospital's contracted credentials verification organization (CVO).
 The CVO shall review the application for completeness, collect references, verify licensure and DEA status and other qualification evidence from the primary source, wherever feasible, including information gained from data banks as required by law.
 The CVO shall promptly notify the applicant of any difficulty in such collection and/or verification.
-Performance Improvement department will perform a criminal background check, and after determining that the application is complete and all pertinent materials have been secured, shall compile the completed application form and all accompanying materials to the appropriate Department Director and the Director of Credentialing (as chair of the Credentials Committee) within ninety (90) days after receipt of a complete application.
+Failure of the CVO to complete the application within 90 days will be considered a voluntary withdrawal of the application.
+The Medical Staff Office will perform a criminal background check, and after determining that the application is complete and all pertinent materials have been secured, shall compile the completed application form and all accompanying materials to the appropriate Department Director and the Director of Credentialing (as chair of the Credentials Committee) within ninety (90) days after receipt of a complete application.
 The Department Director shall review and comment to the Credentials Committee with respect to those Practitioners requesting Privileges within the Department.
 All applications will be considered in a good faith and timely manner using the guidelines set forth in these Bylaws.
 The guidelines are to assist persons engaged in the credentialing process in meeting their obligations and do not create any right of the applicant to have his/her application processed within such time period.